-All structural components for road tunnels shall be designed or provided with appropriate fire protection based upon the Developer's assessment of expected vehicles, and shall be capable of sustaining a minimum 30 MW hydrocarbon fire for 4 hours.
-Fire rating of fireproofing materials shall be determined in accordance with ANSI/UL 1709 and all other applicable Technical Documents.
+All structural components for road tunnels shall be designed or provided with appropriate fire protection based upon being capable of withstanding the time-temperature curve as described in NFPA 502, Chapter 7.3.
 Only inorganic fireproofing materials will be acceptable.
-All fireproofing materials and systems shall conform to appropriate ASTM specifications.
-Fire rating performance tests shall be in accordance with ASTM E 119.
+All fireproofing materials and systems shall conform to ASTM E136 or equivalent standard.
+Fire rating performance tests of fireproofing materials and systems shall be in accordance with ASTM E119.